mesosphere/reactjs-components/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-* In GitHub, send a pull request to `marathon-ui:master`.
+* In GitHub, send a pull request to `reactjs-components:master`.

 * If we suggest changes then:
   * Make the required updates.